aammd/MS_computational_ecology_opinion/reviews.md

 use of stochastic simulations?
 Is the latter true just for stochastic simulations or for deterministic simulations as well?

+> We have clarified the two points raised by the reviewer.
+Closed form solutions
+> are *often* ruled-out for some stochastic models, or when the mathematical
+> expression for the solution involved differentiation, integration, or some
+> series -- we have added a reference to the definition of closed-form we used.

 Section 2.
 I am puzzled by the diagram in Figure 1 (page 5) and correspondingly by Table 1 (page 7).
 Why are 'Modelling' and 'Computational approaches' considered by the authors as separate entities?
 What is then computed by 'Computation' and how are 'Models' handled to get any result?
 Please explain.

+> We have expanded the introduction to contrast modelling and computational
+> approaches (XX), and revised the text within the table to be explicit about the
+> fact that we discuss mathematical models.
+The precise meaning of each term is
+> given in section 2.1

 Section 2, page 5.
 I find the example with the Lotka-Volterra (L-V) model mentioned in sub-section 2.1 to be very misleading and I require careful revision of this sub-section.
 The authors place the L-V model in wrong context and that substantially diminishes its importance.
 The conclusion prospective readers will make from lines 108-121 on page 5 is that sometimes the L-V model is 'good' and sometimes it is 'bad'.

+> We do hope that this is the message readers will get from this paragraph.
+In
+> fact, we have added a reference to an instructive (and quite amusing) paper by
+> Gilpin, that shows the dangers of not being cautious enough when applying
+> mathematical models to empirical systems.

 Meanwhile the power of the L-V model is based on its capacity to predict trends in the population dynamics as opposite to predicting some quantitative data-based answers.
 Hence in the example provided by the authors the L-V model did exactly what it was supposed to do: it predicted and confirmed a population cycle.
 Expressions like 'exists entirely outside of data…' and '…by contrast...' are highly inappropriate in the context of this discussion.

+> We do think that it is important to outline that the purely mathematical
+> analysis is disconnected from data -- and that is is appropriate to do so in a
+> "Forum" paper.
+We have expanded these paragraphs to explain *why* models being
+> disconnected from data is a relevant point.

 Subsection 3.1, page 9, lines 193-199.
 What do the authors mean by 'error propagation'?
 Is it error accumulation when temporal dynamics is considered or is it propagation of errors in input data as data processing is made or is it error propagation in a computer network or anything else?
 Please explain.

+> We have clarified the meaning of this sentence.
+We would like to point out to
+> the editor that in the original submission, the entire paragraph was about
+> explaining the meaning of this sentence.

 Subsection 3.2, page 10, lines 242-246.
 The statement ' Data re-users must be
 extremely pro-active in the establishment of crediting mechanisms for data producers; as the availability of these data is crucial to computational approaches…' contradicts, in my opinion, to all the arguments made by the authors for computational ecology.

+> We fail to see how recognising that data are required by computational
+> approaches contradicts the arguments we made.
+Computational science requires
+> data to function, and so acknowledging this fact should be the first step in any
+> discussion of computational ecology.

 It is not just that data are crucial to computational approaches, it also is that computational approaches should be crucial to data producers as a powerful and in most cases the only means of data processing.
 The requirement to data producers to admit importance of computational approaches must remain one of the cornerstones of computational ecology (and this is actually mentioned by the authors…).

-> “The requirement to data producers to admit importance of computational
-> approaches must remain one of the cornerstones of computational ecology” – this
-> could be part of the agenda for empirical ecologists.
+> We have added a statement to this effect in the discussion (XX).

 Sub-section 3.3, page 11.
 The discussion of training trends is not quite relevant as there are a plenty of educational programmes in ecology across the world.
 Hence any conclusion/suggestion about training ecologists has to be linked to the higher education curriculum in a specific country and the authors should therefore come with more specific suggestions (or at least give references) on how the curriculum can be modified.

+> We have made no changes to the manuscript.
+It is our experience as students
+> and educators that the discussion of training program is integral to the
+> discussion of computational techniques.
+This section is also sufficiently
+> referenced.

 Also, the title of the section is ambiguous - what landscape do the authors talk about?

-> “The discussion of training trends is not quite relevant as there are a plenty
-> of educational programmes in ecology across the world.” – I think the discussion
-> of training is actually really relevant.
-As someone who is training in a top
-> ecology program in the U.S., I’ve been really amazed how few resources we have
-> here on campus in our department for folks who are interested in computational
-> approaches.
-I think we can highlight Data and Software Carpentry as great
-> resources, and perhaps talk about training considerations for graduate level
-> students, especially?
+> We have changed the title of the section.